 A few weeks ago you might have spotted us on Instagram stories, dancing into the small hours covered in glitter, Luisa in tow.
-We were at Stendhal Festival, a local family friendly music festival in Limavady.
+We were at Stendhal Festival, a local family friendly music festival in Limavady – this is our second year attending.
 We all had an amazing time and it was clear to see why Stendhal has won the ‘best small music festival’ in Ireland award so many times.

 Special Family Camping Areas

 Whilst Stendhal is extremely family friendly it’s not just for parents.
 There were absolutely loads of young single people having a blast and I was really impressed by the way the campsite ares are split up.